digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 1.9.3
+  * Added an option to transition smoothly on UNIX signal.
 * 1.9.2
   * Optional _Smooth Transitions_ for presets:
     * The Presets Dialog now includes an option to set a Preset to _Transition Smoothly_.